JeffreyYu2018/personal-websitev3/source/_posts/tokyo-blog-part-iii-relaxation-ramen-and-red-lights.md

 ## Sunshine at Ikebukuro's Sunshine City

 It was the last day of my time self-traveling around Tokyo, and I had two stops left on my schedule: Ikebukuro/the Sunshine City, and Shinjuku's infamous Red Light District.
+I decided that I would split my day into two parts: the first half would be in Ikebukuro by myself, self-exploring, and the second half would be another free walking tour in Shinjuku's infamous red light district.
+And for extra sketchiness, I decided to do the walking tour at night.
+But before immersing myself in the sins and darkness of human nature, I would explore something more innocent: the consumerist naivieté of the Sunshine City!

 ![A tennis court on the rooftop of a mall in Ikebukuro](blob:https://www.jeffreyyu.me/863556c8-d4e0-4f50-b41f-1211b1deea0a)